UBC-MDS/programming-in-python-for-data-science/slides/module2_21.md

 ---

-We can cut out creating intermediate variable which is great but now we just have a really long line of code and it’s a bit hard to read.
+We cut out creating intermediate variables which is great but now we have a really long line of code and it’s a bit hard to read.

 How can we make this easier to understand?
 In this course, we suggest giving a new line for each verb We can do